Nothing Lasts Forever (film): Release

-In 2011 the film was leaked onto YouTube.
+In 2011, the film was leaked onto YouTube.

-The film made its American television debut on the cable network Turner Classic Movies on January 4, 2015 as part of their "TCM Underground" programming block.
+The film made its American television debut on Turner Classic Movies on January 4, 2015 as part of their "TCM Underground" programming block.

 Screenings

 Murray and Schiller held a screening of the film on April 13, 2004, at the BAM Cinematek in Brooklyn, New York.
 On September 6, 2005, Murray, Schiller and Zach Galligan attended another screening, this time at Lincoln Center's Walter Reade Theater.
 The screening was followed by a Q&A session and a book signing of Nothing Lost Forever: The Films of Tom Schiller.
 The film was next screened on November 12, 2005, at the St. Louis International Film Festival.
 On January 28, 2006, Schiller introduced a screening at the Eastman House's Dryden Theatre in Rochester, New York.
 Schiller was again present for an August 22, 2007 screening at the Cinema Arts Center of Huntington, New York.
 The film was shown on November 6, 2009, at Olympia's Capitol Theater as part of the opening night of the Olympia Film Festival.
 On April 1, 2010, it screened in Los Angeles, California at Grauman's Egyptian Theatre in Hollywood as part of the American Cinematheque's acknowledgment of "criminally unknown" films, with Schiller attending and answering questions.
 On September 27, 2014, Schiller attended a screening of the film, followed by a Q&A at Sunray Cinema in Jacksonville, Florida.